Dispersive cavity-mediated quantum gate between driven dot-donor nuclear spins: Dispersive nuclear spin gate

-Performing parameters scans over parameter domains obeying all the introduced restrictions, we find that average gate fidelities $\bar{F}_{\mathrm{gate}}=0.95$ for the $\sqrt{i\mathrm{SWAP}}$ gate and $\bar{F}_{\mathrm{gate}}=0.90$ for the $\mathrm{SWAP}$ gate are in reach assuming the decoherence rates listed in Appendix~\ref{app:nuclear_spin_decoherence_rate} and for the system parameters mentioned in Appendix~\ref{app:effective decoherence dynamics nuclear spin gate }.
+Performing parameters scans over parameter domains obeying all the introduced restrictions, we find that for the system parameters mentioned in Appendix~\ref{app:effective decoherence dynamics nuclear spin gate } average gate fidelities $\bar{F}_{\mathrm{gate}}=0.90$ for the $\sqrt{i\mathrm{SWAP}}$ gate and $\bar{F}_{\mathrm{gate}}=0.80$ for the $\mathrm{SWAP}$ gate are in reach assuming a cavity quality factor of $Q=10^5$, $T_{1}^{\tau}=T_{2}^{\tau}/2$, as well as the reported decay and decohrence times $T_{2}^{\tau},T_{1}^{\sigma}$ and $T_{2}^{\sigma}$ listed in Appendix~\ref{app:nuclear_spin_decoherence_rate}.
 The envelope of the numerically calculated average gate fidelity in the rotating reference frame $\mathrm{R}$ (the average fidelity oscillates quickly because we do not apply the subsequent transformation to the rotating reference frame $\mathrm{R1}$) as a function of time for both quantum gates is shown in Fig.~\ref{fig:average_fidelity_effective_model}.
-The plot shows that the gate times for the $\sqrt{i\mathrm{SWAP}}$ and the $i\mathrm{SWAP}$ gate are $t_{\sqrt{i\mathrm{SWAP}}}=3.99\,\mathrm{ms}$ and $t_{i\mathrm{SWAP}}=8.56\,\mathrm{ms}$, respectively.
-Moreover, the curves for the coherent evolution approaching a gate fidelity of 1 support the reasoning that the time evolution generated by the second matrix in \eqref{eq:time_evolution} is negligible on the considered time scale.
+The plot shows that the gate times for the $\sqrt{i\mathrm{SWAP}}$ and the $i\mathrm{SWAP}$ gate are $t_{\sqrt{i\mathrm{SWAP}}}=3.44\,\mathrm{ms}$ and $t_{i\mathrm{SWAP}}=7.97\,\mathrm{ms}$, respectively.
+Moreover, the curves for the coherent evolution approaching a gate fidelity of 1 support the reasoning that the time evolution generated by the second matrix in \eqref{eq:time_evolution} is negligible on the considered timescale.

+The predicted gate times of the order of several milliseconds approve that the intrinsic nuclear spin decay and decoherence characterized by times exceeding tens of seconds \cite{steger2012,pla2013,saeedi2013,muhonen2014} can be neglected in the numerical simulations.

+Another question that arises due to the long gate times is whether the results found in this work persist in the presence of the counter rotating terms neglected in the presented analysis by applying the RWA.
+To address this question, the coherent evolution of the full system composed of two DQD systems coupled to a microwave resonator with and without the RWA applied is compared in Appendix~\ref{app:justification_RWA} and, thereby, we conclude that it is indeed justified to apply the RWA for the set of system parameters for which we find the best average gate fidelities for the $i\mathrm{SWAP}$ and the $\sqrt{i\mathrm{SWAP}}$ gate.